Unrest demonstrates Biden's challenge in breaking through

 Biden released a criminal justice reform plan last July, but has not issued an updated or more specific proposal since then.
 In early May, he released his “Plan for Black America,” an economic- and education-focused agenda that included marijuana decriminalization.

-The congresswoman said she planned to work with other members of the Congressional Black Caucus and other Democratic lawmakers on Capitol Hill to try to help craft reforms, though she would not confirm or deny any conversations she had with the Biden campaign about the push.

-Demings said she would push for a major Justice Department review of law enforcement agencies throughout the country, and said she saw a role for the federal government in implementing standard policies that govern hiring, training, retention and pay and benefits for law enforcement officers.

-So far, however, Democrats are banking that time and the nation’s political mood are on their side.
+Much of Biden’s campaign strategy centers on trying to draw a contrast with Trump on temperament and values.
+He’s called the White House contest a battle for the soul of the nation and has been particularly forceful in condemning Trump’s handling of moments of racial tension.

+Democrats believe the former vice president draws a contrast with Trump in such moments that works in his favor.
 They note that while Biden didn’t appear on television all weekend, he spoke about Floyd’s death before Trump addressed it and has shown compassion for the protesters.
 Trump has alternated between expressing alarm over Floyd’s death and sympathy for his family and issuing tweets antagonizing protesters and disparaging his political enemies.

-Some Biden aides who aren’t authorized to discuss strategy privately say the campaign thinks the best plan may be to let Trump do himself in.
+And in an election that is likely to be a referendum on the sitting president, some Biden aides say privately that the best plan may be to let Trump do himself in.

 “I’m sure they have some reluctance, understandably, right now to politicize it.
 That’s not who he is,” said Democratic strategist James Carville.
 “There might be a time for eloquence, but I think that simplicity is eloquence right now.”